citp/privacy-policy-historical/s/so/soc/socialfresh.com.md

 #### Enforcement of this Privacy Statement

-If you have questions regarding this statement, you should first contact us at info@socialfresh.com.
-If you do not receive acknowledgement of your inquiry or we have not addressed your inquiry to your satisfaction, you should then contact us at support@socialfresh.com.
+If you have questions regarding this statement, [contact us here](https://www.socialfresh.com/contact/).
+If you do not receive acknowledgement of your inquiry or we have not addressed your inquiry to your satisfaction, you should then [contact us here](https://www.socialfresh.com/contact/).

 #### To Unsubscribe From Social Fresh

 You may unsubscribe from Social Fresh marketing communications by clicking on the “unsubscribe” link located on the bottom of the company’s emails.
-Additionally, you may unsubscribe by contacting Social Fresh Support at support@socialfresh.com
+Additionally, you may unsubscribe by [contacting Social Fresh Support here](https://www.socialfresh.com/contact/).

 #### Contact Information

 Social Fresh welcomes your comments regarding this Statement of Privacy.
-If you believe that Social Fresh has not adhered to this Statement, please contact Social Fresh at support@socialfresh.com.
+If you believe that Social Fresh has not adhered to this Statement, please [contact Social Fresh here](https://www.socialfresh.com/contact/).
 We will use commercially reasonable efforts to promptly determine and remedy the problem.